Dkaattae/annual_quarter_report_and_stock_price/README.md

 if CPU consumption is overwhelming, run in chunk

+> *step 6, running dbt in flow.*

+running dbt in kestra

 ## dlt
 xbrl_pipeline.yaml running xbrl_pipeline.py which using dlt to load data from yahoo finance api to bigquery tables.